Generative power of a protein language model trained on multiple sequence alignments: Methods

 \subsection{Datasets}

 To generate synthetic MSAs with MSA Transformer and bmDCA and compare them to their natural counterparts, we consider the deep Pfam ``full'' alignments \cite{mistry2021pfam} associated to $14$ different protein domains (\cref{tab:dataset}).
 Each MSA is a matrix $\mathcal{M}$ with $L$ columns, representing the different amino-acid sites, and $M$ rows.
 Each row $i$, denoted by $\bm{x}^{(i)}$, represents one sequence of the alignment.
 We refer to $L$ as the MSA length, and to $M$ as its depth.
 For all our MSAs, $M > 36000$.
-These alignments are the same as in Ref.~\cite{LupoPreprint}, except that we discarded PF13354 (Beta-lactamase2) because of its smaller depth.
+These alignments are the same as in Ref.~\cite{lupo2022protein}, except that we removed PF13354 (Beta-lactamase2) from this set of deep MSAs because of its smaller depth.
+However, this family is included in our additional analyses (see \cref{tab:dataset_bis}).

 Deep MSAs generally include some highly similar sequences due to phylogenetic relatedness.
 This can be characterized via the effective depth~\cite{Weigt09}

 where $d_\mathrm{H}(\bm{x}, \bm{y})$ is the (normalized) Hamming distance between two sequences $\bm{x}$ and $\bm{y}$, i.e.\ the fraction of sites where the amino acids differ, and we set $\delta = 0.2$.
 Note that the inverse of the sequence weight $w_i$ in \cref{eq:Meff} is the number of neighbors in \qnameref{subsec:distrseq}, and that $M^{(0.2)}_\mathrm{eff} / M$ can be as low as $0.06$ for our natural MSAs.